Basra97/2420-Assignment-3/README.md

 mkdir /etc/nginx/sites-enabled
 ```

-5. Creation of server block in `sites-available`
+5. Creating server block in `sites-available`

 Type the following command to create a new server block file